Day/Time: Wednesdays, 6:30 – 8:30 pm, 10 weeks., starting Sept 19, 2018

 Do intrusive negative thoughts keep you from being effective?

-Adults and teens 16+ years are invited to participate in the 10-week Mindful Way through Depression.
+Adults and teens 18+ years are invited to participate in the 10-week Mindful Way through Depression and Anxiety.
 This class combines the power of Cognitive Behavioral Therapy (CBT) and mindfulness meditation to reduce the risk of recurrent major depression, decrease symptoms of depression and anxiety and teach participants to managing racing negative thoughts.

 - Being able to “notice when things are going sideways” and then being able to do something about it to bring oneself back